Croconic acid: Structure

 9–10 D, while the free molecule is estimated to have a dipole of 7–7.5 D. The solid is ferroelectric with a Curie point above 400 K, indeed the organic crystal with the highest spontaneous polarization (about 20 μC/cm2).
 This is due to proton transfer between adjacent molecules in each pleated sheet, rather than molecular rotation.

 In the solid alkali metal salts, the croconate anions and the alkali cations form parallel columns.
 In the mixed salt K3(HC5O5)(C5O5)*2H2O, which formally contains both one croconate dianion C5O5(2-) and one hydrogencroconate monoanion (HC5O5-), the hydrogen is shared equally by two adjacent croconate units.

 Salts of the croconate anion and its derivatives are of interest in supramolecular chemistry research because of their potential for π-stacking effects, where the delocalized electrons of two stacked croconate anions interact.

 Infrared and Raman assignments indicate that the equalization of the carbon–carbon bond lengths, thus the electronic delocalization, follows with an increase in counter-ion size for salts.
 This result leads to a further interpretation that the degree of aromaticity is enhanced for salts as a function of the size of the counter-ion.
 The same study provided quantum mechanical DFT calculations for the optimized structures and vibrational spectra which were in agreement with experimental findings.
 The values for calculated theoretical indices of aromaticity also increased with counterion size.

 The croconate anion forms hydrated crystalline coordination compounds with divalent cations of transition metals, with general formula M(C5O5)*3H2O; where M stands for copper (yielding a brown solid), iron (dark purple), zinc (yellow), nickel (green), manganese (dark green), or cobalt (purple).
-These complexes all have the same orthorombic crystal structure, consisting of chains of alternating croconate and metal ions.
+These complexes all have the same orthorhombic crystal structure, consisting of chains of alternating croconate and metal ions.
 Each croconate is bound to the preceding metal by one oxygen atom, and to the next metal through its two opposite oxygens, leaving two oxygens unbound.
 Each metal is bound to three croconate oxygens and to one water molecule.
 Calcium also forms a compound with the same formula (yellow) but the structure appears to be different.

 The croconate anion also forms compounds with trivalent cations such as aluminium (yellow), chromium (brown), and iron (purple).
 These compounds also include hydroxyl groups as well as hydration water and have a more complicated crystal structure.
 No indication was found of sandwich-type bonds between the delocalized electrons and the metal (as are seen in ferrocene, for example), but the anion can form metal complexes with a large variety of bonding patterns, involving from only one to all five of its oxygen atoms.